pixee/upload-tool-results-action/README.md

     tool:

     # Token for authenticating requests to SonarCloud.
-    # Required, when tool is "sonar" and "file" has not been set
+    # Required, when tool is "sonar" and "file" has not been set.
+Only required for private repository.
     sonar-token:

     # Key identifying the SonarCloud component to be analyzed.
 Only necessary if deviating from SonarCloud's established convention.